tylerw51/tyler-solon-williams/content/pages/research.md

       Understanding the Early Television Cartoon

-      Dissertation, Communication Studies

-      The University of Iowa, 2021
+      The University of Iowa, Communication Studies, 2021

       The television cartoon emerged in the postwar United States as animation